skip to content

 Further study or certification required

-For policy roles a master's is often required, but for other roles the sector tends to prefer experience above qualifications.
+For roles in international organisations, a master's may be advantageous, but for other roles the sector tends to prefer experience above qualifications.

-If you are considering doing a master’s degree, opt for one with practical elements such as work placements or field work.
+If you are an undergraduate, considering doing a master’s degree, one with practical elements such as work placements or field work is likely to be beneficial.

 How to find employers or training courses